Lireer/ricochet-robot-solver/README.md

 `maturin build` can be used instead to build but not install the package.
 The built `.whl` file can be found in `target/wheels/` and can be installed using pip.

-Navigate to the rust package that is to be build.
-Use `maturin develop --release` to build and install it in the environment.

 ### Builds compatible with `manylinux`

 To build the package in a way that makes it compatible with manylinux use: